QuTech-Delft/imsep/docs/dependencies/index.md

 ## Dependencies

-When working on new software, it is common to re-use existing software for others cover functionalities which have already been developed.
+When working on new software, it is common to re-use existing software from others to cover certain functionalities.
 These pieces of software are known as dependencies.
 When mismanaged, this can lead to unforeseen problems, either during development, or for the user.
 This mismanagement can come in different levels, each of which is described with an example below.

-from dependencies not being defined at all, to no versions being specified.
-Sometimes dependencies are being used from unverified sources with infrequent maintenance.
-For each of these situations, an example is given below.

 !!! example "No management"